Kitchen Countertop Comparison Chart

 What Material is Best for You?

-The chart below compares the main characteristics of the most popular countertop materials in the market today.
-These include granite, marble, quartzite, soapstone, porcelain, butcher block, quartz, solid surface, and laminate.
+The chart below compares the main characteristics of the most popular countertop materials in today’s market, including granite, marble, quartzite, soapstone, porcelain, and engineered quartz.

-Price: Each surface material ranges in price, some being more dramatic than others.
-Read on to find out which countertops are the cheapest and which are the most expensive.
+Price: The price range for each surface will vary, with some being more dramatic than others.
+Find out which countertops are the most affordable and which are the most expensive.

-Durability: There are a few primary factors to consider when discussing the durability of a kitchen countertop: heat resistance, scratch resistance and chemical resistance.
-How a surface is affected by these factors will determine how long it is likely to look brand new without the need for extensive maintenance.
+Durability: There are a few factors to consider when discussing the durability of a kitchen countertop: heat resistance, scratch resistance, and chemical resistance.
+How a surface is impacted by these factors will determine how it will perform in your kitchen.